 A True Christian is Right About the Great Commandment [Right About Love]

-The great commandment is about love, the chief Christian virtue and the true evidence of spiritual maturity for believers.
+The great commandment is about love, the chief Christian virtue and the evidence to the world of the genuineness of ones salvation [1 John 3.10].
 Christians often confuse a lack of moral discrimination for love.
 In the great commandment, Jesus taught that the first object of love is God Himself and not man.

 It is our love for God’s Person, for His perfect character and integrity from which our love for our fellow man is derived.
 We love because He first loved us.
 The true believer will not offend God in what he loves.
 This means that the true Christian cannot love sin and that he must in many cases practice both love and separation at the same time.